 Whether you’re searching for a new casual job or experiencing problems at your current workplace, understanding what your employment status means is critical for protecting your rights at work.
-Your entitlements change depending on your type of employment, so it’s important to be aware exactly what it means to be a part-time or casual worker.
+Your entitlements change depending on your type of employment, so it’s important to be aware of exactly what it means to be a part-time or casual worker.

 A permanent part-time employee is someone who works regular and ongoing hours, but fewer hours a week than someone working full-time.